 The accounting policies set out in Note 2 have been applied in preparing the financial statements for the year ended March 31, 2020, the comparative information presented in these financial statements for the year ended March 31, 2019 and in the preparation of an opening Ind AS Balance Sheet at April 1, 2018 (the Company's date of transition).
-According to Ind AS 101, the first Ind AS Financial Statements must use recognition and measurement principles that are based on standards and interpretations that are effective at March 31, 2020, the date of first-time preparation of Financial Statements according to Ind AS.
+According to Ind AS 101, the first Ind AS Financial Statements must use reflective at March 31, 2020, the date of first-time preparation of Financial Statements according to Ind AS.
 These accounting principles and measurement principles must be applied retrospectively to the date of transition to Ind AS and for all periods presented within the first Ind AS Financial Statements.